 - I Lied: "Forgive me, I lied." is Korshunov's response when First Lady Marshall pointed out he promised to let them go if the President cooperated.

-- Imperial Stormtrooper Marksmanship Academy: Radek's Kazakh troops cannot hit all except one of the commandos in the intro, let alone only two of the six Russian prison guards when Radek was released and killed.
+- Imperial Stormtrooper Marksmanship Academy: Radek's Kazakh troops cannot hit at all except one of the commandos in the intro, let alone only two of the six Russian prison guards when Radek was released and killed.

 - Just Plane Wrong: